alphagov/forms/design/features/early-access/README.md

 <br>

 ## User needs:
- * As a trial user I need to know what are the criteria to become an editor
+ * As a trial user I need to know what are the criteria and steps to become an editor
  * As a trial user I need to know whether someone has agreed to the MOU in my organisation
  * As a GOV.UK Forms team, I need to make sure that organisations have signed an MOU before their users get permissions beyond trial.